Linaria vulgaris P. Miller

 Growth form: Forb

-Seeds/Fruit: Seed capsules are round-ovate, 0.3-0.5 inches long, and two-celled.
+Seeds/Fruit: Seed capsules are round-ovate, 0.3-0.5 in long, and two-celled.
 Seeds are brown or black, circular, and surrounded by a notched wing.

-Leaves: Leaves are soft, lance-shaped, and pale green.
+Leaves: Leaves are narrow, lance-shaped, soft, and pale green.
 Leaves are mainly alternate but lower leaves appear to be opposite due to crowding.

-Stems: Mature yellow toadflax plants are 1-3 feet tall with 1-25 smooth erect floral stems.
+Stems: Mature yellow toadflax plants are 1-3 ft tall with 1-25 smooth erect floral stems.

-Roots: Taproots may be up to a meter in length. horizontal roots may grow to be several meters long, and can develop adventitious buds that may form independent plants.
+Roots: Taproots may be up to 3 ft long. horizontal roots may grow to be several yards long, and can develop adventitious buds that may form independent plants.

 Seedling: No information available.